Showing posts with label Steak. Show all posts

 Tartare de Thon Rouge - Tuna Tartar.
 Both French and French-Japanese restaurants offer this dish.
 I have enjoyed more than one version, including an excellent Temaki Tuna Tartare very similar to the picture below.

-Vegetable Tartare Vegetarian and Vegan Tartar dishes may also be on the menu.
-The recipes include crunchy fresh vegetables such as cauliflower, cabbage with beet-root and possibly radishes or fresh horseradish for spice.
-Holding the vegetables together will be a flavored mayonnaise and in France, cornichons will be there for there taste and crunch.
-In France, the mayonnaise will nearly always be freshly made mayonnaise.
+Vegetable Tartare – Vegetarian and vegan Tartar dishes may also be on the menu.
+The recipes include crunchy fresh vegetables such as cauliflower, cabbage, beetroot and possibly radishes or fresh horseradish for spice.
+Holding the vegetables together will be a flavored mayonnaise, and in France, cornichons will be there for their taste and crunch.
+In France, the mayonnaise will nearly always be freshly made.

 Your menu may also offer dessert Tartars: